Events at Waterston House

 After a short illustrated talk from the East Lothian Council Ranger Service, you’ll have the opportunity to watch the breathtaking spectacle of thousands of geese (usually 15,000+) flying in to their night time roost on Aberlady Bay.

-Details of our 2014 Goosewatch events and booking information will be advertised on our What’s on pages.
+Details of our Goosewatch events and booking information will be advertised on our What’s on page when available.

 Optics Day – binoculars & telescope demonstrations

-In addition to the optical equipment available all year round, we also host two Optics Days throughout the year, giving you access to the latest models and the opportunity to chat to staff from Viking Optical Ltd for further expert advice.
+In addition to the optical equipment available all year round, we also host two Optics Days throughout the year, usually in May and October.
+The date of these events will be published in Scottish Birds when available and added to the website shortly after on our what’s on at Waterston House page.
+Please note that if there isn’t a visible listing for Optics Day on the page, this means that the dates have yet to be fixed and you should check back soon for more info, or contact us.
+These events give you access to the latest models and the opportunity to chat to staff from Viking Optical Ltd for further expert advice.
 Please get in touch with us in advance if there is a particular model you would like to try on the day.
 Entry is free and booking’s not required.

 Visit our Optical equipment page to find out more about the expert advice available and the range of equipment and brands we stock.